abhishekg16/raft/README.md

 }

 After starting the raft instances.
-Client can send a request in form of Command on outbox.
-Current Implementation support three commands : Put, Get, Del.
+Client can send a request in form of Command struct (shown below this paragraph).
+Current implementation support three commands : Put, Get, Del.
+Final client of Key-Value store will get Term, IsLeader, Get, Put and Del functionalities.

 type Command struct{